 The United States Supreme Court had previously held in Michigan v.
 Sitz, that the use of roadblocks or “sobriety checkpoints” to catch DWI offenders was a “legitimate law enforcement technique” that did not violate the Fourth Amendment’s prohibition against unreasonable searches and seizures.

-I used Article 1, Section 10 of the Minnesota Constitution (which incorporates the 4th Amendment into the State Constitution), to argue that the Sitz decision constituted an erosion of traditional 4th Amendment principles and that as final arbiters of the state constitution, the Minnesota Supreme Court was not bound by the Sitz decision in determining the extent of the protection against unreasonable searches and seizures granted to Minnesota citizens by the State Constitution.
+As the Minnesota DWI Lawyer representing Mr. Ascher, I used Article 1, Section 10 of the Minnesota Constitution (which incorporates the 4th Amendment into the State Constitution), to argue that the Sitz decision constituted an erosion of traditional 4th Amendment principles and that as final arbiters of the state constitution, the Minnesota Supreme Court was not bound by the Sitz decision in determining the extent of the protection against unreasonable searches and seizures granted to Minnesota citizens by the State Constitution.

 In Ascher, the Minnesota Supreme Court agreed with me and found that the use of a DWI roadblock was not a legitimate law enforcement technique.
 The Court reasoned that under Article 1, Section 10 (i.e. the State’s 4th Amendment), the police must have a least an individualized “articulable suspicion” that a person has engaged in criminal activity before they may conduct a seizure of said person.
 The Minnesota Supreme Court held that sobriety checkpoints, which corral the innocent public into a holding area while the police search for DWI offenders, violates the individualized suspicion requirement of Article 1, Section 10 and declared the use of DWI roadblocks unconstitutional in the land of ten thousand lakes.